turbot/steampipe-plugin-aws/docs/tables/aws_redshiftserverless_workgroup.md

 # Table: aws_redshiftserverless_workgroup

-**Amazon Redshift Serverless** makes it convenient for you to run and scale analytics without having to provision and manage data warehouses.
-With Amazon Redshift Serverless, data analysts, developers, and data scientists can now use Amazon Redshift to get insights from data in seconds by loading data into and querying records from the data warehouse.

-**Workgroup** is a collection of compute resources.
+Amazon Redshift Serverless workgroups are collections of compute resources.
 The compute-related workgroup groups together compute resources like RPUs, VPC subnet groups, and security groups.
 Properties for the workgroup include network and security settings.
 Other resources that are grouped under workgroups include access and usage limits.

 ## Examples